inventivtools/inventiv-critic-android/README.md

 ```

 ## Customizing Feedback Reports
-Use the Product Access Token to submit a feedback report.
-Perform this work on a background thread.
+Use the `ReportCreator` to build your own reports for custom user experiences or other use cases.
+Perform `ReportCreator` work on a background thread.
 ```
 String description = "Text provided by your user.";